NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 - **Wise** (B.U.S: Beneficial, Unintended consequences considered, Sustainable)
 - **Doable** (A.C.T: Achievable, Clear, Timely)

 Not purely win-win—B.U.S accepts necessary losses.
 Not purely rights-based—L.E.R includes relationships, not just entitlements.
-Not purely idealistic—A.C.T demands what's actually achievable."The framework gives you a place to stand.
+Not purely idealistic—A.C.T demands what's actually achievable.

+The framework gives you a place to stand.
 Even when the outcome is uncertain, you know where you are in the process.
 You know what step comes next.
-That is its own kind of control — not over what happens, but over how you move through it."
+That is its own kind of control—not over what happens, but over how you move through it.

+---

-## 1.3.Crucial Clarification: Purpose vs Side Effects
+## 1.3 Crucial Clarification: Purpose vs Side Effects

 The framework's purpose isn't advocacy.
 It's not a better argument.
-It's not a sharper sword (that is what lawyers do — they serve what their client wants).
+It's not a sharper sword (that is what lawyers do—they serve what their client wants).

 It's not about getting the results you want.
 It's about what the conflict needs from you.
-You don't wield the framework; you serve it.
+You don't wield the framework; you serve its process.
+But the process serves you back—what you gain is sight, and sight is the only power no one can take from you.

-The fact that you'll become more effective at articulating your position is a side effect of seeing clearly — not the goal.
+The fact that you'll become more effective at articulating your position is a side effect of seeing clearly—not the goal.

 - Advocacy assumes your position is correct and seeks to persuade others
-- The framework assumes all positions might be wrong and seeks to find out what is wrong (substance — e.g. the claim, the motive, the assumption) and where it sits (location — e.g. in you, in them, in the system)
+- The framework assumes all positions might be wrong and seeks to find out what is wrong (substance—e.g. the claim, the motive, the assumption) and where it sits (location—e.g. in you, in them, in the system)

 Someone using it as an advocacy tool has already decided the verdict before doing the work.
 They are not using the framework.
 They are manipulating it.

+---

 ## 1.4 Why Is It Needed?